Along your travels, you’ve undoubtedly come across Gulliver, Frodo, and the topic of fundamental analysis.

 Fundamental analysis is a valuable tool in estimating the future conditions of an economy, but not so much for predicting currency price direction.

-This type of analysis has a lot of gray areas because fundamental information in the form of reports releases or monetary policy change announcements is vaguer than actual technical indicators.
+This type of analysis has a lot of gray areas because fundamental information in the form of reports, economic data releases or monetary policy change announcements is vaguer than actual technical indicators.

 Analysis of economic releases and reports of fundamental data usually go something like this: